-- The 101 Freeway takes you straight into Hollywood, with easy access to the El Capitan Theater and Disney Soda Fountain, Hollywood and Highland, and the Hollywood Bowl, as well as a Universal Studios, Warner Brothers Studios, and Paramount Studios.
+- The 101 Freeway takes you straight into Hollywood, with easy access to the El Capitan Theater and Disney Soda Fountain, Hollywood and Highland, and the Hollywood Bowl, as well as a3.
+Universal Studios.
 This freeway is a left exit off the 5, right before downtown.

 - The 15 Freeway takes you to Las Vegas, as well as giving you access to the mountain and high desert towns.
 This give you access to Lake Arrowhead and Big Bear – two of Southern California’s favorite skiing and mountain getaway areas.